Data-Scholars-Discovery/Crash-Course-4-Practitioners/R/Readme.md

 For more resources, including other online courses, check out the [Data Scholars Discovery Guide for R](https://data-scholars-discovery.github.io/contents/r)!

-## Data Science Crash Course Contents - Python Edition
+## Data Science Crash Course Contents - R Edition

 1. Intro to R and RStudio
 2. Importing Data from CSV Files and Summary Statistics